nanofuxion/arjs-react/README.md

 ### &lt;ArjsProvider />

 This is the provider component.
 It should be placed above any component using `useArjs()`.
-Apart from `children`, it accepts two other props:
+Apart from `children`, it can accept four other props:

 #### enableSWC